ctroy978/bubblexan/README.md

 - Produces `output/exam1.pdf` and `output/exam1_layout.json` (unless an absolute `--output` path is supplied).
 - Questions can range from 1–50, student ID length 4–10 digits.
+- `--id-orientation horizontal` arranges each ID digit as a row of bubbles (0–9 left to right) instead of stacked columns.
+- Pass `--border` if you specifically need the thick outer frame drawn; it is disabled by default for better alignment detection.

 ## Bubble Sheet Scanner